AdamSiekierski/AdamSiekierski/README.md

 ## Hi there 👋

-My name is Adam and I'm a young full-stack developer.
-I'm a big fan of JavaScript, TypeScript, Node.js, React and Vue.js.
-I love creating useful apps using the latest technologies - my main focuses are frontend with React and Vue, mobile apps with Swift and React Native.
-I'm also learning backend - I have some experience with Node.js (Express and Nest.js) and I love checking out new technologies like Golang.
+My name is Adam and I'm a software developer.
+I'm a big fan of TypeScript, JavaScript, React, Node.js and Vue.js.
+I'm currently working at [AppUnite](https://appunite.com) as a frontend developer.
+I'm open to new technologies and solutions, and always willing to learn new things.
+My main focuses right now are broadening my knowledge beyond the JavaScript world, and trying to dive into a completely new platform - like iOS.

 After hours, with my friend [Artur](https://github.com/datejer), I create [Require Podcast](https://require.podcast.gq) - polish podcast about webdevelopment.